SamSun0530/CPSC-455-E-commerce-website/README.md

 ## Task Requirements

 ### Minimal
-- Allow users to create an account
+- Allow users to create an account ✅
 - Allow users to login with account to allow creating, or buying sales items.
-Otherwise, view only
+Otherwise, view only ✅
-- View list of sales posts (organized by posting date for example)
+- View list of sales posts ✅
-- Create, edit, delete sales posts.
+- Create, edit, delete sales posts ✅
-- Purchase items (simulate payment, empty cart, mark item(s) as sold)
+- Purchase items (simulate payment, empty cart, mark item(s) as sold) ✅

 ### Standard
-- Search for listing based on keyword matching of title/description
+- Search for listing based on keyword matching of title/description ✅
-- Sorting function in the search results (by price, by similarity, or by date)
+- Sorting function in the search results (by price, by similarity, or by posted date) ✅
-- Tagging mechanism for listings, and allow results to be filtered by said tags
+- Tagging mechanism for listings, and allow results to be filtered by said tags ✅
-- Cart function(put products in a row and can buy them at once)
+- Cart function ✅
-- Wishlist function
+- Wishlist function ✅
-- Purchase history
+- Purchase history page to see past purchases ✅

 ### Stretch
-- allow users to sign up for restock/discount email notifications for specific items.
+- Session handling to maintain logged in state across browser refresh ✅
-- Graphs/ visualizations of products sold, profits, etc. Seller performance insights?
+- Graphs/ visualizations of products sold, profits, etc. Seller performance insights. ❌
-- Utilize ai-algorithm for product suggestion based on purchase or search history
+- Utilize ai-algorithm for product suggestion based on purchase or search history ❌

 ## Techs used from Units 1-5